luisvinicius167/mockstate/README.md

   * ``` riotux.Actions({}) ```: Creates all actions of your application.

 * #### Component:
-  * ``` riotux.subscribe(component, [states], handler( state_name, value )) ```: Subscribe your component to observe state changes.
+  * ``` riotux.subscribe(component, [states], handler( stateName, stateValue, actionName )) ```: Subscribe your component to observe state changes.
 Every time the state changes, the corresponding handler function will called.
 In most cases, you would update your component in this handler.
-The ``` handler ``` receives as the first argument, the state name that was changed and the value of the state as second argument.
+The ``` handler ``` receives as the first argument the state name that was changed, the value of the state as second argument and the actionName as third argument.

   * ``` riotux.unsubscribe(component) ```: Unsubscribe your component.
 Your component stops observing state changes.